 New year, new slate, new goals.

-That said, inbound marketing is here to stay, plain and simple.
+Inbound marketing is here to stay, plain and simple.
 So let’s seize the new year, the opportunities it brings to reflect and make adjustments, and talk about how to set some legit and specific new marketing goals for your inbound marketing strategy.

 Let’s do this!